kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 # Quick Progress Report

-### August 20, 2020
+#### August 20, 2020
-### Zeyuan Xiong (Victor)

 Very sorry for the late update of report, the reason of the delay is that I didn't make any significant progress on the Smooth-Hawley file digitization.
 I tried some methods, but none of them can significantly reduce the manual effort to put them in the existing excel file.
 And due the way the paragraphs are organized, this file, as I estimated, will take much longer time than the Geneva and Annecy to put in manually.
 I am sorry I didn't come up with a better solution.
 But I will keep looking for alternatives from time to time, maybe I will find something new.

 For the Geneva 1956.
 I do find a file on the UN website.
 The front page is different from the one we had in our folder (it has cover and "UN series"), but the content remains the same as we expected.
-One thing to be noticed is that on page 20 (the pdf file page), the page of "Schedule XX United State of America", the footnote shows (all) the volumes that contain the US schedules, among them vol.61 and vol.63 are Geneve 1947 and Annecy 1949, also other rounds are included.
+One thing to be noticed is that on page 20 (the pdf file page), the page of "Schedule XX United State of America", the footnote shows (all) the volumes that contain the US schedules, among them vol.61 and vol.63 are Geneva 1947 and Annecy 1949, also other rounds are included.
 And all those volumes are under the registration number 814 (GATT).

 I will keep in touch with the librarian and dig in more about the relationship between the Annecy and Geneva rounds.

 For the digitization of Geneva 1956, compared to the Smooth-Hawley however, looks easier.
 Approximately, as I estimated, around 30 hours work will finish it.
 One thing to be noticed, in its general note is that the three columns are corresponding to three effective date of the duty, between each of them there is a one year period.
-I believe itself represents a kind of gradulism because in general the tax rate decreases every year.
+I believe itself represents a kind of gradualism because in general the tax rate decreases every year.
 For now I think if we are going to code it, we could just preserve the all three columns.

-I will finish a summary report this week (half done already), to briefly summarized the decisions we have made to help the succesor to see a bigger picture.
+I will finish a summary report this week (half done already), to briefly summarized the decisions we have made to help the successor to see a bigger picture.
 And given that I asked a one week off in early July, I will keep allocating time on this project for the rest of the August to make up for it.
 So please if there is anything you would want me to do, just let me know, for example begin to manually put in the first few schedules of Geneva 56 or extra.
 And again thanks so much for offering this opportunity, I really learned a lot from it.